arthur-albuquerque/zibglmm_aspiration/README.md

 The analysis produces:
 - Posterior estimates of opioid effects on respiratory outcomes.
-- Subgroup effects via meta-regression.
 - Diagnostic plots (e.g., posterior predictive checks, trace plots).
-- A summarizing figure (`04_results.qmd`) comparing overall and subgroup results.
+- Summarizing figures (`04_results.qmd`) focusing on the marginal risk ratio and pi.

 Outputs are stored in `analyses/`.
 Fitted models in `models/storage/` can be reused with `cmdstanr`.